boryanah/GrandConjuration/README.md

 Do we want `norm` in the yaml file for the bias params?
 Why is `anzu` so slow?
 Why did `module load mpi` appear in a `.bashrc` file locally?
+Why are the Planck likelihoods not all working?
+Why do I get this error?
+[model] *ERROR* Requirement Cl of planck_2018_lowl.TT is not provided by any component